Simba-97/Simba-97/README.md

 - 🤔 I’m looking for help with React.js
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: I have the link to my twitter handle and my email on my profile
-- 😄 Pronouns: me, you and us(community)
+- 😄 Pronouns: he, him.
 - ⚡ Fun fact: Whole of me!!

 ### Connect with me!👋